holepunchto/pear-docs/building-blocks/hyperbee.md

 `entryWatcher.node` contains the current entry in the same format as the result of `bee.get(key)`, and will be updated as it changes.

-> By default, the node will have the bee's key encoding and value encoding, but you can overwrite it by setting the `keyEncoding` and `valueEncoding` options.
+> By default, the node will have the bee's key encoding and value encoding, but user can overwrite it by setting the `keyEncoding` and `valueEncoding` options.
 >
 >Listen to `entryWatcher.on('update')` to be notified when the value of node has changed.